nginxinc/nginx-gateway-fabric/site/content/overview/custom-policies.md

 ## Overview

 Custom policies are NGINX Gateway Fabric CRDs (Custom Resource Definitions) that allow users to configure NGINX data plane features that are unavailable in the Gateway API.
-These custom policies follow the Gateway API's pattern of [Policy Attachment](https://gateway-api.sigs.k8s.io/reference/policy-attachment/), which allows users to extend the Gateway API functionality by creating implementation-specific policies and attaching them to Kubernetes objects such as HTTPRoutes, Gateways, and Services.
+These custom policies follow the Gateway API [Policy Attachment](https://gateway-api.sigs.k8s.io/reference/policy-attachment/) pattern, which allows users to extend the Gateway API functionality by creating implementation-specific policies and attaching them to Kubernetes objects such as HTTPRoutes, Gateways, and Services.

 Policies are a Kubernetes object that augments the behavior of an object in a standard way.
 Policies can be attached to one object ([Direct Policy Attachment](#direct-policy-attachment)) or objects in a hierarchy ([Inherited Policy Attachment](#inherited-policy-attachment)).
 The following table summarizes NGINX Gateway Fabric custom policies: